 Woodward and Bernstein investigated the story as an anonymous source gave them leads.
 Still, the reporters were slower to publicly trace the break-in back to Nixon than their Post colleague Herb Block, whose cartoons (left) raised the possibility of a White House connection less than a week after the burglary.
 Block, who coined the term McCarthyism in 1950 (Chapter 15), didn’t have a shred of evidence, but his gut instinct (correctly, and luckily for him) told him that Nixon was behind it.

 According to journalist John Farrell and evangelist Billy Graham, Nixon was drinking more heavily and starting to freak out because special prosecutor Archibald Cox was expanding the investigation beyond Watergate into other white-collar crimes.
 In the infamous Saturday Night Massacre, Nixon tried to force the resignation of those in the Justice Department that demanded the actual tapes and to get his AG (one of Kleindienst’s successors, Elliot Richardson) and Deputy AG to fire Cox (right) but they refused and resigned.
-The Justice Department’s Special Prosecution office closed and Ron Ziegler declared the investigation over, but the FBI sealed the office and secured the files.
+The Justice Department’s Special Prosecution office briefly closed and Ron Ziegler declared the investigation over, but the FBI sealed the office and secured the files and Nixon named Leon Jaworski as Special Prosecutor to replace Cox.
 Amidst this constitutional crisis — that TV commentators were comparing to the Nazi Reichstag fire and describing as a coup d’état — Nixon’s popularity was still fairly strong among Republican voters but 44% of Americans favored impeachment.
 Middle American newspapers and TIME magazine (in its first-ever editorial) called for Nixon’s resignation.

-The Saturday Night Massacre, and tension between the president and Justice Department — housed, crucially, within the executive branch, not the judicial branch — is in the news lately because of speculation that Donald Trump might fire prosecutor Robert Mueller (R), Special Counsel investigating Russian interference in the 2016 election, or Deputy AG Rod Rosenstein (R).
-In an interview with NBC’s Lester Holt, Trump claimed responsibility for firing Mueller’s successor as FBI Director, James Comey (R), to ease the pressure, exposing Trump to obstruction charges and contradicting the previous day’s official line that they were upset that Comey had treated Hillary Clinton unfairly the previous summer in an email server investigation.
-Trump’s Attorney General, Jeff Sessions, recused himself from the Russia investigation since he was involved, though Trump encouraged him to stay on.
-So far, instead of firing Mueller or Rosenstein as Nixon did Cox, Trump is trying to discredit the investigators (and, by extension, the U.S. intelligence community), claim independent control over the DOJ (citing the precedent of AG Bobby Kennedy protecting POTUS John), and deflect attention elsewhere (i.e. Hillary Clinton or FBI corruption).
-Trump currently has more media and congressional advocates than Richard Nixon did early in the Watergate probe, with most of the GOP trying to deflect Russiagate (notable exceptions include Arizona Senator John McCain).
+Trump currently has more media and congressional advocates than Richard Nixon did early in the Watergate probe, with most of the GOP trying to deflect Russiagate (notable exceptions included Arizona Senator John McCain).
 For now, House Republicans fearing blowback from their district voters are unlikely to impeach Trump regardless of whether or not he obstructed justice.
 John Dean said that Nixon likely would’ve gotten away with the Watergate cover-up had Fox News been around in the 1970s.
-Geraldo Rivera concurred, except that he echoed Dean’s view as a compliment to Fox’s Sean Hannity, with whom Rivera claimed Nixon would’ve remained “unshackled.”
-Nixon only had one newspaper nipping at his heels at first whereas Trump has most of the media, but neither did Nixon have a network serving as his own news agency nor Congressmen like House Intelligence Committee Chairman Devin Nunes (R-CA) trying to quell the investigation by counter-attacking the Justice Department.
+Reporter Geraldo Rivera concurred, except that he echoed Dean’s view as a compliment to Fox’s Sean Hannity, with whom Rivera claimed Nixon would’ve remained “unshackled.”
+Nixon only had one newspaper nipping at his heels at first whereas Trump has most of the media, but neither did Nixon have conservative outlets serving as his own news agencies nor Congressmen like House Intelligence Committee Chairman Devin Nunes (R-CA) trying to quell the investigation by counter-attacking the Justice Department.
 In Nixon’s case, unlike Trump’s, the opposition party controlled Congress.

-Nixon’s secretary managed to erase a lot of the most sensitive material, but what was left on the tapes was more than enough to incriminate Nixon.
-On one recording from June 23, 1973, Nixon and Chief of Staff H.R.
-Haldeman discussed using the CIA to stop the FBI from following the money trail that would’ve tied the White House to the Watergate break-in.
+Nixon’s secretary managed to erase a lot of the most sensitive material, but what was left on the tapes was more than enough to incriminate Nixon and his Republican support mostly eroded.
+On the “smoking gun tape” from June 23, 1972, Nixon and Chief of Staff H.R.
+Haldeman conspired to obstruct the investigation into the Watergate break-in and discussed using the CIA to stop the FBI from following the money trail that would’ve tied the White House to the break-in.
 Impeachment proceedings began in the House of Representatives based on three articles: obstruction of justice, conspiracy, and perjury; and influential Republicans like Barry Goldwater made their way to the White House to tell Nixon to hit the road before he became a bigger embarrassment.
 He resigned before impeachment proceedings worked their way from the House to the Senate trial and moved back to San Clemente, California, allowing he’d made mistakes but reiterating what he’d said the previous year, that he was “not a crook.”
 In an epic case of shooting the messenger, Nixon later said the “real villain” was Cronkite for breaking the story.

 The Watergate investigation also revealed that over 30 corporations, including American Airlines, made illegal contributions in exchange for subsidies, leading to major campaign finance reform laws subsequently later gutted by the 2010 Citizens United case.
 According to a secret file submitted to the LBJ Library by Johnson aide Walt Rostow, Nixon contacted LBJ as the Watergate scandal was unfolding, hoping the retired president could use his influence to stop the probe.
 He tried to blackmail LBJ into helping, or else Nixon would reveal that he knew Johnson was wiretapping him in the run-up to the 1968 election.
 LBJ was infuriated, still blaming Nixon for sabotaging the Vietnamese peace talks that year — the reason LBJ was tapping him to start with — and ruining his legacy.
 Two days later Johnson died of a heart attack.